 Four review promotion techniques

-Here are some great examples of businesses using testimonials:
+Here are examples of businesses using testimonials:

 Duct Tape Marketing